chintran27/Reed/README.md

 		(the actual order doesn't matter)

-	- (Optional) In the configure class of client, /client/util/conf.hh
+ -(Optional) In the configure class of client, /client/util/conf.hh
   - set chunk and secure parameters following the comments
   - set the number of storage nodes according to your running servers

 # MAKE

-	To make a client, on the client machine:
+ * To make a client, on the client machine:

-	 * Go to /client/lib/, type "make" to make gf_complete
+  - Go to /client/lib/, type "make" to make gf_complete
-	 * Back to /client/, type "make" to get the executable CLIENT program
+  - Back to /client/, type "make" to get the executable CLIENT program

-	To make a server, on each storage node:
+ * To make a server, on each storage node:

-	 * Go to /server/lib/leveldb/, type "make" to make levelDB
+  - Go to /server/lib/leveldb/, type "make" to make levelDB
-	 * Back to /server/, type "make" to get the executable SERVER program
+  - Back to /server/, type "make" to get the executable SERVER program

-  To make a keyserver, on the key server machine:
+ * To make a keyserver, on the key server machine:

-   * Go to /keyServer/, type "make" to get the executable KEYSERVER program
+  - Go to /keyServer/, type "make" to get the executable KEYSERVER program

 # EXAMPLE